bhaweshkk/-bharat-cares/README.md

 ## 2. Core KPIs, Drivers, Risks & Recommended Actions

-*(Exact figures are computed dynamically from your data each run — the values below are what this pipeline produced on the included dataset.)*
+*(Exact figures are computed dynamically from your data each run, the values below are what this pipeline produced on the included dataset.)*

 **Core KPIs**